ZeBlur/ELEC-327-RAJ-E-Light-Flippr1-/README.md

 Below is a simplified block diagram describing product functionality.
 ![Block Diagram Image](https://github.com/ZeBlur/ELEC-327-RAJ-E-Light-Flippr1-/assets/168153437/79efa356-c2e2-40a2-9cf2-502504b29fa2)

+### Enclosure Design & Iterations

+RAJ Group LLC utilized Autodesk Fusion 360 for the design of the _E-Light Flippr1™_ enclosure.
+The design was made to be functional, elegant, and compact, with space to hold all of the components listed in the Components section above—including a 10,000mAh battery, which ensures the device can operate on a wall without receiving power for multiple days at a time.
+In addition, the device supports constant connection via USB-C.

+The design was carefully crafted such that the device can be placed exactly over the center of the light switch to toggle it.
+In addition, the device features curved and filleted edges to allow it to more seamlessly and elegantly add to the aesthetics of the room it is in.

+Iteration 1 of our CAD design is shown below:

 ## Installation
 The _E-Light Flippr1™_ is easily installed or detached from a wide range of walls (using velcro, which is strong but not permanent).
 This means you can automate your light switch worry-free and without worrying about needing to access your house or building’s electrical wiring!